mutantmarine/UnofficialKometaGUI/README.md

 ### Step 1: Profile Creation
 - Create a new profile or select an existing one
 - Each profile maintains separate configurations
+- **Import Existing Config**: Use the "Import from config.yml" button to import an existing Kometa configuration
+  - Browse to your existing config.yml file
+  - Preview the imported settings (Plex, TMDb, libraries, collections, overlays, services)
+  - Select target profile or create a new one
+  - Automatically populates all settings from your existing configuration

 ### Step 2: Required Services
 - **Kometa Directory**: Point to your Kometa installation folder